Target navigates tricky holiday season, posts strong outlook

 Revenue was $31 billion compared with Wall Street projections of $31.32 billion.

-The company registered an 8.9% increase in sales at stores opened at least a year, while online sales rose 9.2%.
-More than 95% of Target’s fourth-quarter sales were fulfilled by its stores.
+The company registered an 8.9% increase in sales at stores opened at least a year.

 Target expects low- to mid-single digit revenue growth for the current fiscal year.